thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 :::

-To address this, you can provide a `patchSize` parameter to infer the image in "patches" and avoid blocking the UI.
-You will likely also want to provide a `padding` parameter:
+To address this, we can provide a `patchSize` parameter to infer the image in "patches" and avoid blocking the UI.
+We will likely also want to provide a `padding` parameter:

 ```javascript
 ({